Tips from Infuse Medical: Working with a Digital Agency

 • Works in Progress (WIP)

 No one likes surprises during a project.
 WIPs are a good way to ensure that your digital agency is making progress towards your deadline.
-Errors can be caught early on, rather that the day before that big trade show.
+Errors can be caught early on, rather than the day before that big trade show.
 Just remember, WIPs are “in progress” and that polished look or flawless code won’t be evident in the first week.

 • Establish one point of contact